eleblanc-ai/SweetPea/README.md

 </p>
 <p align="center">Figure 4.
 Testing for communication between the core website and server.</p>

 To learn more about how the website and server communicate in the demo, check out the walkthrough in the next section.
-If you already understand how it works, skip ahead to [Next steps for you](#Next-steps-for-you).
+Otherwise, skip ahead to [Next steps for you](#Next-steps-for-you).

 # Demo walkthrough